-Health Maintenance Organization (HMO) Basics
+The Basics of Health Maintenance Organization (HMO) Plans

 As a healthcare consumer, you've no doubt heard the term HMO before.
 In fact, this is the most popular of all health care plan models in the market.
 Where do HMO's come from?
 Here's some history on this type of employee benefit.
 In 1973, The Health Maintenance Organization Act amended the previous Public Health Service Act of 1944 and effectively transformed the way health benefits were to be managed in America and around the world.